 Previously, Sarah obtained her B.A. in History and Political Theory at McGill University in 2014, her M.A. in History at Harvard University in 2016, and a Certificate in Anthropology from Harvard University in 2017.
-Her research is also supported by fellowships from the Social Science and Humanities Research Council (SSHRC), the Social Science Research Council (SSRC), the Frederick Sheldon Travelling Fellowship at Harvard, and the Weatherhead Centre for International Affairs (WCIA).
+From 2018-2019, she is a Visiting Research Fellow at the University of Cambridge.
+Her research is also supported by fellowships from the Social Science and Humanities Research Council (SSHRC), the Social Science Research Council (SSRC), the Frederick Sheldon Travelling Fellowship at Harvard's Gradual School of Arts and Science (GSAS), and the Weatherhead Centre for International Affairs (WCIA).

-Her latest journal articles have appeared in the publications History Compass and Transition.
+Her latest journal articles have appeared in History Compass, Transition, and The Routledge International Handbook for Cosmopolitanism Studies.
 In her spare time, Sarah also does creative writing and is a former international debating champion.

 Sarah can be reached via email at email@example.com.
 Her Twitter handle is @SMCBalakrishnan, and her blog is sarahbalakrishnan.tumblr.com.